-The Center for Korean Studies furthers its mission as an academic and research institution by providing office space and administrative assistance to visiting scholars.
-Each year, scholars from universities and other institutions throughout the world come to the Center for periods ranging from six to twelve months for their research projects.
+The Center for Korean Studies furthers its mission as an academic and research institution by inviting visiting scholars to the Center.
+Each year, scholars from universities and other institutions throughout the world come to the Center for periods ranging from a minimum of six months to a maximum of twelve months to carry out their research projects.

-The Center welcomes applications from scholars seeking to do research on Korea-related topics using research materials/academic exchange usually not available at the scholar's home institution.
+The Center welcomes applications from scholars seeking to do research on Korea-related topics using materials and academic exchanges usually not available at the scholar's home institution.

-Prospective visiting scholars should contact and make prior arrangements with at least one CKS-affiliated faculty member with whom he or she plans to work and should indicate that faculty member in their applications.
-Click here for a list of our faculty members and their fields of study.
+Prospective visiting scholars must make prior arrangements with at least one CKS-affiliated faculty member with whom he or she plans to work and should indicate that faculty member's name in his or her application.
+Click here for a current list of our faculty members and their fields of study.

 Director, Center for Korean Studies